How Does Cash Value in Life Insurance Work

 Another important thing to note is when you surrender your policy, you may get the cash you need when you need it, but you’ll no longer have the death benefit, which is the guaranteed amount your beneficiaries would receive upon your death.
 Trying to replace that death benefit later by getting coverage again could be more expensive down the road or health changes could mean you wouldn’t qualify for a new policy, so be sure to talk with your insurance agent about the consequences of surrendering your policy.

 Face Amount vs. Cash Value

 You may have heard of the term “face amount” of life insurance, but don’t confuse this term with cash value.
 The face amount of life insurance is actually just another term for the coverage amount purchased.
 The death benefit is the amount that a named beneficiary receives upon the death of the insured.
 The death benefit could be equal to or less than the face amount (depending on things like outstanding loans on cash value).
 The cash value is an entirely separate benefit within the same policy.

 It’s important to understand the options of cash value in a life insurance policy so you know how to best utilize the benefits.
-Talk with your American Family Insurance agent to learn more about how permanent life insurance and cash value works.
+Talk with your American Family Insurance agent to learn more about how cash value works in life insurance.
 And, check out our life insurance coverages to see which options are best for you and your loved ones.

 Check out our life insurance glossary of terms to get savvy on life insurance terminology.

 *Disclaimer: Any loans taken from your life insurance policy will accrue interest.
 An outstanding loan balance (loan plus interest) will be deducted from the death benefit at the time of claim.
 If the loan balance grows too large for the cash value to support it, the policy could terminate.
 Partial surrenders may affect the death benefit and could require additional premiums to keep the policy in force.